radioactive-labs/plutonium-core/docs/guide/getting-started/installation.md

 ## Configure Authentication

 ::: tip Note
-You only need to perform this step if you intend to register resources in your main app or wish to set a default authentication scheme.
+You only need to perform this step if you intend to register resources in your main app (not recommended) or wish to set a default authentication scheme.
 :::